emitskevich/kafka-reo/README.md

 ## The problem

-### Why we need replication between clusters
+### Why one need replication between clusters
-There are different needs, especially for multi-region systems:
 1. Making a copy of data for disaster recovery purposes.
 1. Gathering data from different regions to the central one for aggregation.
 1. Data sharing between organizations.
 1. ...

-There are more in [Confluent docs](https://docs.confluent.io/platform/current/multi-dc-deployments/cluster-linking/index.html#use-cases-and-architectures).
+More can be found in [Confluent docs](https://docs.confluent.io/platform/current/multi-dc-deployments/cluster-linking/index.html#use-cases-and-architectures).

 ### What tools exist for cross-cluster replication
 1. [MirrorMaker](https://github.com/apache/kafka/tree/trunk/connect/mirror) from Apache Kafka.